Voting for the 16th annual Battle of the Books is now open.

 WINNERS

-Thank you to our Battle of the Books sponsor, RTI Surgical, for their generous donation that funded this program.
+Thank you to the Alachua County Friends of the Library, for their generous contributions that helped to fund this program.

 Hall of Fame